-The directors present their strategic report for the five month period ended 30 June 2015.
+The directors present their strategic report for the year ended 30 June 2016.
 In doing so the directors have complied with S414C of the Companies Act 2006.

 This strategic report has been prepared for the Group as a whole and therefore gives greater emphasis to those matters which are significant to Tulloch Homes Group Limited and its subsidiary undertakings when viewed as a whole.